• Skip to primary navigation

 No, you shouldn't freeze it.
 The mayo and sour cream will separate once they're thawed, giving the dressing an undesirable consistency.
 It's best to make enough that you can eat within a week, and just store it tightly sealed in the fridge.

-plate of veggies with a bowl of buttermilk ranch dressing
+a tray of veggies with a bowl of ranch dressing.

 • Use fresh garlic and lemon juice for the best flavor.
 It's the secret to great-tasting ranch!